lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

     - The KEK is used to encrypt the CEK for this recipient.

-3. The CEK is used to encrypt the content for all recipients.
+3. The CEK (or the CAEK) is used to encrypt the content for all recipients.

-The recipient obtains the CEK using these steps:
+The recipient obtains the CEK (or the CAEK) using these steps:

 1. The recipient's private key and the ciphertext are used with the KEM Decapsulate() function to obtain a pairwise ss.

 2. The key-derivation function is used to derive a pairwise symmetric KEK, from the pairwise ss and other data that is optionally sent in the ukm field.

-3. The KEK is used to decrypt the CEK.
+3. The KEK is used to decrypt the CEK (or the CAEK) .

-4. The CEK is used to decrypt the content.
+4. The CEK (or the CAEK) is used to decrypt the content.

 # KEM Recipient Information {#kemri}